 The 2018 Rooftop Film Summer Series features its final film on August 25.
 Tickets are $16, although many screenings are free.

+This is one of my favorite things to do in my neighborhood.
 All summer long, outdoor fitness classes take place across the city, and let me tell you: there’s a particular pleasure in doing yoga on a summer evening, as the sun sets and the lights in the sky shift and change colors with each yoga posture.
 I’ve done a pretty good job of making it to the yoga classes near me in Inwood Hill Park, but yoga is just the beginning of city park fitness offerings.
 Locations, classes, and sponsors vary.
 Most are free but double-check before you go.
 The summer classes in Inwood Hill Park are led by teachers from a local studio, Bread and Yoga, and include a rotation of yoga, West African Dance, and Intro to Meditation.

 Check here for locations across the city where you can find similar programs, whether you want to take a Capoeira class in a sculpture park, watch the sun go down from Staten Island as you learn Tai Chi, or join a Fitness Boot Camp on the Hudson River.
 Many classes continue into the early part of fall.
 For strictly yoga in more locations across the city (a rooftop farm in Long Island City stands out as particularly spectacular), check out this slideshow.